 Seventy-five percent of harvested palm oil is used for food.

-According to Rainforest Action Network, palm oil use grew 500% since 2004.
+According to Rainforest Action Network, palm oil use has grown 500% since 2004.
 Such rapid growth means more room is needed to grow the cash crop.
 Again, the victim is the rainforest; palm oil is now one of it’s leading destroyers.

 Can’t seem to avoid palm oil?
 Tell the big guys to get the oil more responsibly.
 According to Friends of the Earth, Wilmar International, Earth’s biggest palm oil trader, has vowed to reduce deforestation and peatland attacks that occur while obtaining its product.
 You can encourage the company to begin its commitment here.